kranthiGE/product-rating-services/README.md

  - Create task definition files
  - And using aws ecs cli, register the tasks
  `
- aws ecs register-task-definition --cli-input-json file://talk-definition.json `
+ aws ecs register-task-definition --cli-input-json file://task-definition.json `
+ ## Create a stopped docker container
+ `
+  docker create <<imageId>>

+  docker ps -a //to view the container id

+  docker insepect <<containerId>> // to view the details inside the container

+  docker cp a0cf69d86d04:/usr/local/app .
+ `

 URL:
 	-